 Frequently asked questions.

-I work with children as young as 5 years old through late teens and young adults.
+At Brave Minds Coaching, we work with children as young as 4 years old through late teens and young adults.
 The coaching approach is always tailored to their age, developmental stage, and personality.
-Sessions may involve creative activities like drawing or role play for younger children, and more goal-oriented conversations and strategies for older teens.
+We also provide parent only sessions to support and equip parents when child engagement is limited.

 Coaching can support children and teens in areas such as: